Upgrades for your Yamaha Disklavier! Where to Start?

 It depends.
 When a piano is dramatically out of tune, I’ll need to perform a “pitch adjustment.”
 A pitch adjustment is a very quick tuning designed to get the piano close to concert pitch before the actual tuning.
 This pre-tuning is necessary, as otherwise the piano will go out of tune as I tune it.

 Pitch adjustments considerably change the tension within the piano.
-A piano that’s a half-step below concert pitch will undergo an overall internal change of almost one ton of tension during a tuning.
-This means the tuning does not last as long because the instrument will settle, and it also means the process of tuning it will take longer.
+A piano that’s a half-step below concert pitch will undergo a change of almost one ton of tension during a tuning.
+This means the tuning does not last as long.
+The instrument will settle over several weeks.
+This also means the process of tuning it will take longer.
 You will want to consider getting it tuned a second time after about a month.

 I do not charge extra if I can still tune it in my expected time frame of two hours, and I almost always can.
 However, the tuning itself will not last as long, and a follow-up will likely be necessary.